 - The Synod is awaiting the decision of the U.S. Supreme Court regarding same-sex marriage, noting that this is a serious moment for the Synod as the pressure will likely be great for compromise.
 Assuming that the decision will favor of same-sex marriage, the big question will be what kind of provisos, if any, will be granted to churches, federal grant programs, etc.

-Other business addressed by the board during the February meeting:
+Other business of the board included:

 —Raymond L. Hartwig, Secretary